SandyRogers/biohack24-metagenomic-crates-report/paper/paper.md

 ### Availability of relevant Schema.org and Bioschemas terms
-From these draft metadata specifications, we began searching for the availability or Schema.org and/or Bioschemas terms to adopt for each metadata field, yielding a small number of apparent matches:
+From these draft metadata specifications, we began searching for the availability of Schema.org and/or Bioschemas terms to adopt for each metadata field, yielding a small number of apparent matches:

-* `lat_lon`, `geo_loc_name`, `related_geocoordinates` can all be of type [`https://schema.org/GeoCoordinates`](https://schema.org/GeoCoordinates), and `elevation` can be a property of it [`https://schema.org/elevation`](https://schema.org/elevation).
+* `lat_lon`, `geo_loc_name`, `related_geocoordinates` can all be of type [`https://schema.org/GeoCoordinates`](https://schema.org/GeoCoordinates), and [`elevation`](https://schema.org/elevation) can be a property of it.
 * `last_update` can be a property following [`https://schema.org/dateModified`](https://schema.org/dateModified).
 * `material` can be a property following [`https://schema.org/material`](https://schema.org/material).
 * `related_publications` can be a list of [`https://schema.org/ScholarlyArticle`s](https://schema.org/ScholarlyArticle).